RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 And since it can be sold and licensed to others, some states provide that the right of publicity survives death.
-Heirs of dead celebrities then inherit the right to control the licensing of the deceased name, image, and likeness.
+Heirs of dead celebrities then inherit the right to control the licensing of the deceased's name, image, and likeness.

-Personality rights are generally considered to consist of two types of rights:
+Lawyers in the entertainment industry often refer to "personality rights," which usually means one or both of the following:

-1. The right of publicity, or to keep one's image and likeness from being commercially exploited without permission or contractual compensation, which is similar to the use of a trademark;
+1. The right of publicity, or the right to keep one's image and likeness from being commercially exploited without permission or contractual compensation (similar to the use of a trademark);
 2. The right to privacy, or the right to be left alone and not have one's personality represented publicly without permission.

 [Wikipedia: Personality Rights](http://en.wikipedia.org/wiki/Personality_rights)

+Poke around Professor Jennifer Rothman's excellent site for quick reference to celebrity publicity rights in all 50 states: [Rothman's Roadmap To The Right of Publicity](https://www.rightofpublicityroadmap.com/)

 ### Early "right of publicity" cases